matt-gardner/pra/input/experiment_spec.md

 An experiment specification file goes in the directory `experiment_specs/`, and must end with `.json`.
 As you could probably guess from the required extension, this file should be formatted as a json object (with an extension or two; see below).
-This file specifies all of the parameters that define a PRA experiment, grouped into four chunks:
+This file specifies all of the parameters that define a PRA experiment, grouped into four chunks (note that each of these bullet points has links to further documentation about the set of parameters):

 * The [graph]({{ site.baseurl }}/input/graphs.html) to be used in the experiment.
 There are a lot of possible parameters to put here.
 See the [graph page]({{ site.baseurl }}/input/graphs.html)